wp-plugins/ose-firewall/readme.txt

 8. Country Blocking Management Panel

 == Changelog ==

+= 4.2.2 =
+* Improved: Separate the Firewall Configuration Page and the Firewall Rules Fine-tuning page
+* Improved: Added explanations of each ruleset in the basic firewall to let customers know more about the how Centrora Security

 = 4.2.1 =
 * Fixed: Custom Ban Page cannot be saved successfully on some servers.